Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 He confronted Jeremy with what he had seen and the fact that there were cooking tools in the bar.

-The drinks arrive but they were tasted off and were too sweet.
+The drinks arrive but they tasted off and were too sweet.

-Jon saw the bartender take a drink to the back and then bring it back out.
+Jon saw the bartender take a drink from the back and then bring it back out.

-He inspected the room and saw the area was a walk-in.
+He inspected the room and saw that the area was a walk-in.

 The back area is in a state.